microsoft/TypeScript-wiki/FAQ.md

 var x: (n: string) => void = (s) => console.log(s.ToUpper());
 ```

-How did the compiler know that s was a string?
-If you wrote that function expression by itself, s would be of type any and there wouldn't be any error issued.
-But because the function was contextually typed by the type of x, the parameter s acquired the type string.
+How did the compiler know that `s` was a `string`?
+If you wrote that function expression by itself, `s` would be of type `any` and there wouldn't be any error issued.
+But because the function was contextually typed by the type of `x`, the parameter s acquired the type `string`.
 Very useful!

-At the same time, an index signature specifies the type when an object is indexed by a string or a number.
+At the same time, an index signature specifies the type when an object is indexed by a `string` or a `number`.
 Naturally, these signatures are part of type checking:

 ```ts
 var x: { [n: string]: Car; };